If none of the steps from previous articles resolve the problem, you may also want to try these solutions:

 - Update your network drivers by going to Device Manager → Network Adapters → right-click the adapter you're using → Update Driver Software

-If you are still having problems after trying these steps, you may also want to check on our forums to see if other players have already found a way to resolve them.
 To help us identify new issues and develop our knowledge base, you can also contact us here including a game log file and a screenshot of any error messages you're seeing.